QuantEcon/cbc_workshops/PLAN.md

-Quick introduction to Python: Functions, classes, everything is an object
+Quick introduction to Python

+- Functions, classes, everything is an object
-- amalgamate relevant lectures
+- Perhaps grab from U tokyo intro to Python

+Quick introduction to NumPy, Matplotlib, SciPy, Numba, JAX

 - Python vs Julia vs Fortran speed test (?)

-Quick introduction to NumPy, Matplotlib, SciPy, Numba, JAX

 - One or two notebooks, subset of QE lectures on these topics
 - Equilibrium, n-D equilibrium